 The middle section of the Parkway takes you from Blowing Rock to Asheville, about 92 miles.
 A great little sightseeing spot with lots of foliage for pictures is Price Lake.
 There is a nice, easy 2-mile trail around the lake that is mostly flat.

 Other viewing areas along this section are numerous and include Grandfather Mountain Overlook, Linn Cove Viaduct, and Linville Falls.
-From the town of Little Switzerland, you can see several mountain peaks including Mount Mitchell, Table Rock, and Grandfather Mountain.
+From the town of Little Switzerland, you can see several mountain peaks, including Mount Mitchell, Table Rock, and Grandfather Mountain.
 The stretch from Blowing Rock to Asheville takes about 3 hours, again depending on how many stops you make.

 In Asheville, whether starting or ending your trip, be sure to stop in at the Blue Ridge Parkway Visitor Center for maps, information, and souvenirs.
 There are many great places to eat while in and around Asheville.
 For more fall fun, visit one of the many nearby Hendersonville apple orchards.
 Refresh yourself at one of the wineries or breweries along the Cheers Trail.

-The third and southernmost section of the Blue Ridge Parkway drive is 90 miles from Asheville south to Cherokee.
+This final section of the Blue Ridge Parkway drive is 90 miles from Asheville south to Cherokee.
 Like the other two sections of the parkway, there are numerous places to pull over to view the colors of fall.
-One fun spot is the Devil's Courthouse Overlook.
-From here you can look up through the foliage to the 5,720-foot Devil's Courthouse pinnacle.
+One fun spot is the Devil’s Courthouse Overlook.
+From here you can look up through the foliage to the 5,720-foot Devil’s Courthouse pinnacle.
 A bit down the road is the Courthouse Valley Overlook, where you can see trees in all their fall dressings for miles and miles.

 The Waynesville Overlook has a particularly beautiful view looking west and is worth the stop.
 There are several more stops, including some overlooking Maggie Valley, all with spectacular views.
-At the end of the Parkway, on U.S. Highway 421, is historical Mingus Mill, one of the most photographed places during fall leaf season.
-Near Cherokee, two of North Carolina's most beautiful waterfalls are nestled in the foliage, Mingo Falls and Soco Falls.
-Depending on how often you stop and for how long, driving this portion of the Blue Ridge Parkway will take about 3 hours.
+At the end of the parkway, on U.S. Highway 421, is historical Mingus Mill, one of the most photographed places during fall leaf season.
+Near Cherokee, two of North Carolina’s most beautiful waterfalls are nestled in the foliage, Mingo Falls and Soco Falls.
+Depending on how often you stop and for how long, driving this Smoky Mountains portion of the Blue Ridge Parkway will take about 3 hours.